prisma/prisma/docs/faq.md

 ## Other

-### Since the Prisma Framework is released, will Prisma 1 still be maintained?
+### Since Prisma 2 is released, will Prisma 1 still be maintained?

 Yes, Prisma 1 will continue to be maintained.
-However, most Prisma engineering resources will go into the development of [the Prisma Framework](https://github.com/prisma/prisma2).
+However, most Prisma engineering resources will go into the development of [Prisma 2](https://github.com/prisma/prisma2).

 There will be no new features developed for Prisma 1.

-### Where can I get more information about the plans for the Prisma Framework?
+### Where can I get more information about the plans for Prisma 2?

-Check out the [`specs`](https://github.com/prisma/specs) repo which contains the technical specifications for future the Prisma Framework features.
+Check out the [`specs`](https://github.com/prisma/specs) repo which contains the technical specifications for future Prisma 2 features.
 Get involved by [creating issues](https://github.com/prisma/prisma2/issues) and [sharing feedback](./prisma2-feedback.md)!

-### How much does the Prisma Framework cost?
+### How much does Prisma 2 cost?

-The Prisma Framework is open source and using it is free of any charge!
+Prisma 2 is open source and using it is free of any charge!
 In the future, Prisma will offer additional cloud services to facilitate various database- and Prisma-related workflows.
-Note that these are optional, the Prisma Framework can continue to be used without consuming any commercial services.
+Note that these are optional, Prisma 2 can continue to be used without consuming any commercial services.